brandontrabucco/image_caption_machine/README.md

 The Show And Tell Model performs a translation from Images into Captions.
 The first part of the model, namely the *encoder*, is a Convolutional Neural Network.
 This project uses the [Inception V3 Convolutional Neural Network](https://arxiv.org/abs/1512.00567) for the encoder.
 The second part of the model, namely the *decoder*, is a Recurrent Neural Network that performs sequence generation.
 This project uses [Long Short Term Memory](https://www.bioinf.jku.at/publications/older/2604.pdf) to resolve the vanishing gradient problem.

 While Show And Tell learns freeform image captions for many different types of images, the algorithm does not produce captions with many accurate visual details.
-This project proposed a method to correct this in my project.
+This project proposed a method to correct this.

 ## Setting Up